 India’s “Pink City” of Jaipur is one of the most visited places in India.
 It is a favourite among both domestic and international travellers.
 It is also one of the stops on the “Golden Triangle”, a well-established tourist trail comprising Delhi-Agra-Jaipur.
-Which has further heightened Jaipur’s place on the map.
+This has further heightened Jaipur’s place on the map.
 Located at an easy distance from the national capital, Jaipur is one of the best places to see in India.
 It bears centuries’ worth of history manifest through its forts, palaces and other monuments and vibrant bazaars to keep the shopaholics busy.
-If you are planning a trip to Jaipur, here are the top 15 places to visit in Jaipur in 2 days — a good amount of time to spend in Rajasthan’s capital city.

-1. Amer Fort – Must Visit Fort In Jaipur
+1. Amer Fort – Must-Visit Fort In Jaipur

 One of the “Hill Forts of Rajasthan”, Amer Fort is a UNESCO World Heritage Site.
 It is located 11 km away from the city centre.
-Amber Fort dates back to 1592 when it served as the residence for the Rajput rulers.
+Amber Fort dates back to 1592, when it served as the residence for the Rajput rulers.
 It has now become one of the most popular places to visit in Jaipur.
 Its imposing walls are made out of pink and yellow sandstone, carrying an awareness of a glorious past.
 The Amer Fort complex is extensive, easily taking 2-3 hours to explore.

 2. City Palace

 Built almost three centuries ago between 1729-32, Jaipur’s City Palace lies in the old part of the city.
 The Palace grounds are divided into different courtyards, gardens, rooms, and buildings.
 Chandra Mahal and Mubarak Mahal are the main palaces inside, which blend Rajput and Mughal architectural styles.
 The doorways are an attraction in themselves, constructed with utmost detail and intricate artwork.
-There are also museums displaying items used by the royal family back then and other traditional handiwork.
+There are also museums displaying items used by the royal family back then and other traditional handicrafts.
 The City Palace should definitely be on your Jaipur itinerary for 2 days.

 3. Jantar Mantar